 - The chest of Narjis Khatun Shrine the mother of Imam Mahdi which was built and installed in the same period.

-- Khatam gate of Shah Reza in Qomsheh (Shahreza) belonging to the Shah Tahmasp of Safavid dynasty.
+- Khatam gate of Shah Reza in Qomsheh (Shahreza) belonging to the Shah Tahmasp of the Safavid dynasty.

-- The Khatam chest of Ali Shrine built in the period of Karim Khan Zand and installed in Lotfali Khan Zand period.
+- The Khatam chest of Ali Shrine built in the period of Karim Khan Zand and installed in the Lotfali Khan Zand period.

 - The Khatam chest of Imam Hussein and Abbas ibn Ali Shrine in Karbala.

 - The chest of Zeynab Shrine in Sham.

 Various types of wood (Ebony, Areca palm, Walnut, Baqam, Jujube, Bitter orange, Kahkam, White poplar)